kinshi/c3l/README.md

 ### Limitations
 As I mentioned before 0x1000 is always read by the VIC as character ROM.
 You can still read and write to the memory with your program.
 You could store extra character sets, sprites, etc. there and copy them as needed for example.
-Since the Z80 cannot access memory location 0x00 of the 8502

 Sprites flicker and cause characters on the screen to flicker too.
 I'm not sure if this is VICE or if it would happen on a real C128.